jmvuilla/jmvuilla.github.io/_posts/2020-09-13-Deep Learning for Coders with fastai & PyTorch.md

 By the way, I used François Chollet's book quite a lot to run my first deep learning experiments (windsurfer/no windsurfer binary classification model using my own dataset - more about this in a future post) with Keras, back in 2018.
 I noticed that the second edition of the book is available in Manning Early Access Program (see <https://www.manning.com/books/deep-learning-with-python-second-edition>).
 It is probably worth switching to this second edition in order to account for changes with TensorFlow 2.0, as well as to gain new insights from the author.

 ## How to learn deep learning
 The authors spend some time explaining their approach to teaching deep learning, along with justifications about their choice.
 I would summarize their approach as a top-down one - starting from real world examples and then diving into the details explaining how things work.
-I don't think their approach is unique - there are actually many practical deep learning books using this approach.
+I don't think their approach is unique - there are actually many practical deep learning books using this philosophy.

-What I found unique and definitely interesting is the thought process leading to this approach.
+What I found unique and interesting is the authors' thought process leading to this approach.

-I, myself, went through a formal technical and math education.
-For many years, I learnt math without passion or joy (probability, statistics, calculus, linear algebra, etc.) and with little focus on real word applications of these theories.
-It's only recently - a few years ago - that I discovered how to actually apply this knowledge in the context of deep learning.
-I had some aha! moments when discovering the actually usefulness of partial derivatives and Lagrange function for stochastic gradient descent...
+I myself went through a formal technical and math education.
+A few decades ago, I learnt math without passion or joy (probability, statistics, calculus, linear algebra, etc.) and with little focus on real-word applications.
+It's only recently that I discovered how to actually apply this knowledge in the context of deep learning.
+I had some aha! moments when discovering the actual usefulness of partial derivatives and Lagrange function for stochastic gradient descent...